 AMERICAN RED CROSS South Florida Region 954-797-3800600 NE 3 Avenue, Ft Lauderdale, FL 33304

 www.redcross.org/fl/miami No Fee 24/7 Provides relief to victims of disaster and helps people prevent, prepare for, and respond to emergencies.
 Offers classes for first aid, CPR & AED, water safety, lifeguard instructor and babysitter safety.
 Some fees may apply to these classes.

 Mental Health Team Offers emergency response, mental health, case management, and support services to survivors of a disaster.

 ANN STORCK CENTER 954-584-80001790 SW 43rd Way, Ft.
 Lauderdale, FL 33317 www.annstorckcenter.org

-Provides year-round residential programs for children and adults who are severely or multiply developmentally disabled and/or medically fragile.
-Offers a preschool with daily educational and therapeutic training for children with developmental disabilities and family support services including counseling, respite daycare, and parent education.
+Provides year-round residential programs for adults who are medically fragile and have severe or multiply developmental disabilities.
+Offers a preschool with daily educational and therapeutic training for children with developmental disabilities and family support services including counseling, respite day care and parent education.